iSmoothBlog/UFWApp/README.md

 sudo ufw allow "*"
 ```

-Once satisfied you must verify **UFW** firewall status then reboot your system accordingly.
+Continue allowing applications until you are satisfied.

 >**Note:** A profile selected will work for all applications in the same field.

+Now, you must verify **UFW** firewall status then reboot your system accordingly.

 ```sh
 sudo ufw status